w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 valid).
 By default and for security reasons, all extrinsics submitted using the [Polkadot-JS UI](../general/polkadotjs-ui.md) and [browser extension](../general/polkadotjs.md#polkadot-js-extension) will be mortal.
-This will avoid the chance of being a victim of replay attacks after [reaping an account](./learn-accounts.md#existential-deposit-and-reaping).
+This will avoid the chance of being a victim of a replay attack after [reaping an account](./learn-accounts.md#existential-deposit-and-reaping).

 Reaping an account resets the nonce value.
 If all signed transactions until the nonce before the